 }

-If the encryption key is dynamic, i.e., changes with each file or group of files, it must be provided as a metadata component along with the corresponding file(s) in a structured format.
-Following is an example of such structured data for prediction:

-How Big is the Training Dataset?
+Size of the Training Dataset

 Like any machine learning system, AGILITY needs training data to generate a model.
 There is no definitive formula for a threshold for a minimum training dataset.
-Larger the training dataset, the higher the likelihood of developing a model that makes predictions with higher accuracy.
+The larger the training dataset, the higher the likelihood of developing a model that makes predictions with higher accuracy.
 Training dataset size is proportional to the number of classes and the number of features used for classification.
-Instead of sticking with a specific number, we recommend being prepared to add more training data if more classes are needed to be differentiated.
-Similarly, if data analysts determine more features need to be factored for model development, the training dataset needs to be larger.
+Instead of sticking with a specific number, we recommend being prepared to add more training data if more classes are needed for differentiation.
+Similarly, if data analysts determine that more features need to be factored for model development, the training dataset needs to be expanded.

-In addition to the amount of data for training, it should also be of adequate quality.
-Specifically, it must include a diverse set of pcap(ng) files that correspond to a common classification as opposed to multiple copies of the same file.
+The quality of the data imported is of equal importance to the quantity of data imported.
+Specifically, the data must include a diverse set of PCAP/PCAPng files that correspond to a common classification as opposed to multiple copies of the same file.

-What Other Data Can Be Useful?
+Out-Of-Band Data Types & Submission

-Extraction logic development and model development in AGILITY are performed by data analysts who are subject matter experts in the domain.
+Extraction logic development and model development in AGILITY are performed by data analysts who are subject matter experts in the domain perform extraction logic and model development in AGILITY.
 Their work is facilitated by the following types of data:

 Host files that provide mapping between IP addresses and host names